Mosqlimate-project/sprint-template/scores/scores.md

 ![CRPS score](./figures/curve_crps.png)

 ### Log score
-The Figure below presents the Log score by model and state. **Lower is better**:
+The Figure below presents the Log score by model and state.
+The Log score was truncated in -100. **Upper is better**:

 ![log_ score](./figures/curve_log_score.png)